Complete Golf Store Business Logo

 An ideal posture should come naturally.
 You should slightly bend your body in the direction of the ball.

 The total body weight should be equally distributed on both feet.
 For this, your feet must be aligned with the shoulders.
 In addition, your back must be straight and your knees a little bent.
-In this way, your whole body will be parallel to the target.
+This way, your whole body will be parallel to the target.

-A check on the club's distance from your body is necessary for a straight drive.
-It (the grip end) should be around 5-6 inches away from your body.
+A check on the club’s distance from your body is necessary for a straight drive.
+The grip end should be around 5-6 inches away from your body.

 Here's a cut from a video (5:59-6:39) hinting at the perfect posture for a straight shot.